MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 External tables refer to data located in Azure Storage, such as Azure Blob Storage, Azure Data Lake Gen1, and Azure Data Lake Gen2, or SQL Server.

-Select one of the following tabs to set up an external table.
+Select one of the following tabs to set up an Azure Storage or SQL Server external table.

 ### [Azure Storage](#tab/azure-storage)